kazabooboo/gizra.com/_posts/2014-05-22-how-to-have-lunch-without-speaking-drupal.md

 ---

 Oh no, It’s lunch time!
 I wonder if I’ll have anything to contribute to the conversation today.
 Will lunch today - like yesterday or the day before that - revolve around pull requests, Organic groups, migrate, scrum, code reviews, modules.
 Boring.
 If you share the same feeling reading the above lines, this blog post if for you.

 <div class="thumbnail">
   <img src="{{BASE_PATH}}/assets/images/posts/lunch/photo1.jpg" />
-  <div class="caption">Spontaneous reaction to a new version of a Drupal module.
+  <div class="caption">Geeks having a spontaneous reaction to a new version of a Drupal module.
 I love those guys!</div>
 </div>

 Don’t get me wrong - I love my job and I love my co-workers as well.
 It’s just that every time they talk about these things it makes me wanna stand up on our designer kitchen chair and shout:
 <strong>My name is Orit and I am not a Drupal geek!</strong>

 I have never developed any module in my life, didn't contribute anything to OG nor have I never requested Brice or Amitai to give me a scrutinizing code review.
 So here are some tips: